 An easy way to tell if an air filter in any system or appliance needs cleaning is to remove it from its usual location.
 Hold the filter up to a bright light or window.
 If you can see light coming through, it can be used for a bit longer.
-If no light comes through, clean the filter or replace it.
+If no light comes through, clean the filter, or replace it.

 Should You Clean or Replace Your Air Filter?

-How do you know when replace the filter or completely replace the appliance?
 Some dirty air filters can be easily cleaned and returned to the appliance, others will not stand up to cleaning and must be replaced with a new filter.
 How do you decide?

 Disposable filters are designed for one-time use and are less expensive than washable filters.
 The frame is usually made of cardboard that will not stand up to cleaning.
-Attempting to clean a disposable filter can cause matting of the fibers, encouraging mold and mildew to grow and reducing the effectiveness of the appliance.
+Attempting to clean a disposable filter can cause matting of the fibers, encouraging mold and mildew to grow and reduce the effectiveness of the appliance.
 Washable filters have metal or plastic frames and are more environmentally-friendly, but take more effort to maintain.

 What You Need